M.S. in Software Engineering

 The MS in Software Engineering caters to students interested in software engineering and also other contemporary topics of long-term value to the industry.
 Most early careers in the industry are based on either software development or managerial aspects of software development.
 This degree places more weight on software development.
 For those seeking a greater focus on managerial aspects, we offer the M.S. in Information Technology (MS-IT) below.

 To achieve depth, students must complete the following:

-Note that you only need three courses in some track and have six free electives from any 400 level COMP or CSIS course.
 Be sure to look at the Courses and Schedules page to find links for what specific courses are offered in any one semester or quarter.